 NOTE: You do not need to create any other type of record in order to publish on Instapage.
 You cannot use an A record or any other type of record besides a CNAME.
 Even if the instructions provided by the domain registrar contradict this, you can only publish using a CNAME record that points to secure.pageserve.co.
 It is not possible to publish using an IP address or any other method.
 As long as you do not have other records with the same name, you will be able to create a CNAME and point it to secure.pageserve.co regardless of other settings in your DNS.

 By adding this entry, you are allowing Instapage to publish landing pages to that specific subdomain.
 For example, adding a CNAME record for the domain “instapage.com” with the subdomain “promo” will allow you to publish an Instapage landing page on promo.instapage.com.
 You can also use any other name for your subdomain such as "campaign", "hello" etc. as "promo" is just an example.
 You can even use "www" if you have nothing else published on it at the moment.

 Note that it can take a few hours for your CNAME record to be fully propagated, it is not an instant process.

 Important note: You must have at least one page published on a subdomain in order for the SSL certificate to be enabled for that particular subdomain.

 After your record has fully propagated, you are ready to publish a page onto your domain.

-1. Choose a page that you would like to publish and enter edit mode, then click Publish in the top right corner;
+Choose a page that you would like to publish and click on Publish Experience then select Custom Domain from the publishing options.

 Your published page URL should look like this: promo.domain.com/campaign